West Elizabeth Bus Rapid Transit Design Project

 • Communications systems

-These steps are necessary to advance the West Elizabeth project forward for possible Federal Transit Administration (FTA) funding and future implementation.
+These steps were necessary to advance the West Elizabeth project forward for possible Federal Transit Administration (FTA) funding and future implementation.

 This is an interactive webpage allowing you to subscribe for project updates, ask questions and browse project FAQs, which we update on a regular basis in response to questions we receive.